matthewspangler/AgentFlipper/ARCHITECTURE.md

 The agent uses special markers for structured communication between components:

 ### 1. Command Marker
-The `:COMMANDS:` marker explicitly identifies content that should be executed as commands.
+The `:COMMAND:` marker explicitly identifies content that should be executed as commands.

 ```
-:COMMANDS:
+:COMMAND:
 led g 255
 led bl 255
 ```